denten-books/plain-text/0-intro.md

 light-hearted illustration one could write: "to scythe a verdant field of literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
-These new qualities "overdetermine" the metaphor, exposing its conceit.
-The reader discovers "intellectual fields" for what they
-are: habituated metaphors, neither natural nor self-apparent.
+These qualities "overdetermine" or "saturate" the metaphor, exposing its conceit.
+Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic remainder: the stuff that does not fit.
+The reader discovers "intellectual fields" for what they are: habituated metaphors, neither natural nor self-apparent.
 The metaphor is made strange again through purposeful defamiliarization.
-To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
+To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of
+structuralism: a discussion about the field on a field.
 Such literary artifice would make actual the implied connections between a field of grass and a field of ideas.
 The writer now shows what was merely told before.
 The technique of defamiliarization finally renews the figure: discarding hardened